Cary High School: NJROTC

 In the fall of 1996, alumnus Del Richards donated $40,000 to start a Navy Junior Reserve Officers' Training Corps (NJROTC) program at the high school.
 NJROTC includes numerous competitive teams, including academics, athletics, drill, marksmanship, and physical fitness.

 Performing Arts

 Cary High School Performing Arts is an umbrella name for the school's choral group and drama club.
 The group typically produces a fall play and a spring choral concert.
-During the COVID–19 pandemic, students replaced live performances with videos that were edited by alumnus Michael Shorb and then streamed to audiences.
+During the COVID-19 pandemic, students replaced live performances with videos that were edited by alumnus Michael Shorb and then streamed to audiences.
 Cary High School Performing Arts is supported by the nonprofit organization, Cary High School Performing Arts Booster Club.

 Publications

 The school's yearbook, YRAC, was first published in 1948; this was a revival of a prior publication that ceased during the Great Depression.
+In 1987, The Spirit student newspaper placed first at the American Scholastic Press Association Writing Contest under the leadership of advisor Janice Richardson.
 Other student-produced publications include The Page online student newspaper which was founded in 2018 by students Stephen Atkinson and Claire Perry.